KonnexionsGmbH/db_seeder/README.md

   - distributed query engine
   - open source
   - **[see technical details here](#details_trino)**

+For the RDBMS MySQL, Oracle, PostgreSQL and SQL Server the JDBC driver from trino can optionally be used instead of the original JDBC driver.
+The prerequisite for this is that trino is either installed locally (Linux) or is available as a Docker container (Linux and Windows).
+Details can be found here: [6. trino](#trino).

 - [VoltDB](https://www.voltdb.com)
   - client only version
   - commercial, open source